tuchandra/sitev2/content/papers/facebook_advertising_field_study_gordon.md

 +++
-title = "Paper: A Comparison of Approaches to Advertising Measurement: Evidence from Big Field Experiments at Facebook" date = 2020-02-07 draft = "false" categories = ["papers"]
+title = "[Paper] A Comparison of Approaches to Advertising Measurement: Evidence from Big Field Experiments at Facebook" date = 2020-02-07 draft = "false" categories = ["papers"]